rnea7840/developer-portal/README.md

 ## Running the Backend Locally

 [Lighthouse Platform Backend](https://github.com/department-of-veterans-affairs/lighthouse-platform-backend) serves as the backend for the Developer Portal.
 Clone the `lighthouse-platform-backend` repo and review startup procedures via it's [README](https://github.com/department-of-veterans-affairs/lighthouse-platform-backend/blob/master/README.md).
-LPB can be ran natively or using docker and has directions on starting the application natively, alongside a startup procedure for the DB, DynamoDB, Kong, and Elasticsearch containers.
+LPB can be ran natively or using docker and has directions on starting the application natively, alongside a startup procedure for the DB, DynamoDB, Kong, and Elasticsearch containers..